 - Prescription Medications — Some prescription medications may alter your hormones or cause dryness and discomfort.

 - Using Products With Fragrances — Fragrances, perfumes, and scented body products are acidic, and they may dry out your vulvar area.
 This can lead to vaginal dryness that causes excessive irritation.

 How to Treat Vaginal Dryness

 There are several options for treating vaginal dryness, but the right solution will ultimately require getting to the root cause of your symptoms.
-Bloodwork, for example, can help identify hormonal fluctuations or low levels and make it easier to find a proper treatment.
+Bloodwork, for example, can help identify hormonal fluctuations or low levels of estrogen and make it easier to determine appropriate treatment options.